korbelz/SC_Org_members/README.md

 download Python 3.7 here: https://www.python.org/

+help if you are getting selenium error: https://stackoverflow.com/questions/40555930/selenium-chromedriver-executable-needs-to-be-in-path

 download this repo, then double click any of the files ending in .py to run it.

 ## members.py